 - For example, if the exercise is a back-stretch, then make sure you do the back-stretch before you go to put your shoes on

 - Or, if one of your exercises involves a stretchy theraband, (depending on what your exercise is) loop it around a table, and then every time you pass the table you can do 5-10 repetitions of the exercise.

 If you’re able to link an exercise with a daily activity, it actually becomes easier to do, because you don’t think about it as much.
 When a task requires less active thought, it goes more into your routine and it’s easier to keep up with the consistency of exercise.

 Tip 3: Prioritise

 Prioritising exercises is another good way to create a habit and stay focused.
-Our suggestions is to choose at least one to a maximum of three exercises.
-Once you know the important exercises and that they’ll fit into you time during the day and they won’t take up a massive amount of time – you’re more likely to do the exercise.
+Our suggestion is to choose at least one to a maximum of three exercises.
+Once you know the important exercises and that they’ll fit into your time during the day and they won’t take up a massive amount of time – you’re more likely to do the exercise.

 Depending on your own situation, if there are a number of things you’d like to be working on.
 You can prioritise to be working on 1-3 exercises on one day and a different 1-3 exercises on another day.
 Then you can alternate between the two types of exercises as you know you’re doing the exercise at least 2-3 times a week.

 If you liked this exercise video, watch our videos on YouTube.
 Don’t forget to Like and Subscribe!

 Try any or all of these 3 simple suggestions to make exercise a habit.
 If you’ve got any questions on the above, then please let us know (click for contact details).